Dragjon/Dragjon/README.md

 ## 💼 Currently
 - Working as a ```student``` at ```BPGHS```
 - Improving my chess engine <a href="https://github.com/Dragjon/Throttle">Throttle</a> and trying to make it stronger.
-- Learning more the structure of NNUE/Neural networks for evaluating chess positions.
+- Learning more about the structure of NNUE/Neural networks for evaluating chess positions.

 Sure, here's a refined version: